ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/06-cli_settings.md

 ### Remove Jumphost configuration

-1. On Jumphost servers list, check configuration that needs to be removed
+1. On Jumphost servers list, check the configuration that needs to be removed

-2. Click **Delete** button
+2. Click the **Delete** button

     ![Delete jump host](jumphost_delete.png)